 Distributions to stockholders are recorded on the ex-dividend date.
 We are required to pay out at least 90.0% of our "investment company taxable income," which is generally our net ordinary income plus the excess of our net short-term capital gains over net long-term capital losses for each taxable year as a distribution to our stockholders in order to maintain our ability to be taxed as a RIC under Subchapter M of the Code.
 It is our policy to pay out as a distribution up to 100.0% of those amounts.
 The amount to be paid is determined by our Board of Directors each quarter and is based on the annual earnings estimated by our management.
 Based on that estimate, a distribution is declared each quarter and is paid out monthly over the course of the respective quarter.
 Refer to Note 9-Distributions to Common Stockholders for further information.
 We have a dividend reinvestment plan for our common stockholders.
-This is an "opt in" dividend reinvestment plan, meaning that common stockholders may elect to have their cash dividends automatically reinvested in additional shares of our common stockholders who do not so elect will receive their dividends in cash.
-Common stockholders who elect to receive their distributions in cash.
+This is an "opt in" dividend reinvestment plan, meaning that common stockholders may elect to have their cash dividends automatically reinvested in additional shares of our common stock.
+Common stockholders who do not so elect will receive their dividends in cash.
+Common stockholders who receive distributions in the form of stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash.
 We may use newly issued shares under the guidelines of the dividend reinvestment plan, or we may purchase shares in the open market in connection with the obligations under the plan.
 We do not have a dividend reinvestment plan for our preferred stock stockholders.